agathoklisx/libved/README.md

          - in visual linewise mode
          - file operation mode

-      Assumed that an error such a segmentation fault can bring down the whole system.
+      It is assumed that an error such a segmentation fault can bring down the whole system.
    */